jonschipp/timetotrain/README.md

 # Time to Train

 A generator for customizable workout templates using spreadsheets.
+The spreadsheets are compatible with Google Sheets.

 This is a new project which will make it incredibly easy to create exercise programs.
+Import them in Google Sheets and share with your clients and friends.

 ```
 $ ./timetotrain.py --weeks 8 --frequency 3 --slots 3 --sets 10 --filename train.xlsx